-In planning and performing our fiscal year 2001 audit, we considered Ginnie Mae's internal control over financial reporting by obtaining an understanding of Ginnie Mae's internal control, determining whether internal controls had been placed in operation, assessing control risk, and performing tests of controls in order to determine our auditing procedures for the purpose of expressing our opinion on the financial statements.
+In planning and performing our fiscal year 2002 audit, we considered Ginnie Mae's internal control over financial reporting by obtaining an understanding of Ginnie Mae's internal control, determining whether internal controls had been placed in operation, assessing control risk, and performing tests of controls in order to determine our auditing procedures for the purpose of expressing our opinion on the financial statements.
 We limited our internal control testing to those controls necessary to achieve the objectives described in OMB Bulletin No. 01-02 and Government Auditing Standards.
 We did not test all internal controls relevant to operating objectives as broadly defined by the Federal Managers' Financial Integrity Act of 1982.
 The objective of our audit was not to provide assurance on internal controls over financial reporting.
+Consequently, we do not provide an opinion thereon.